Literature needs to reflect true evolving ethnic cultures

-The rise of cultural pluralism in China can be seen as a form of "delayed modernity."
-In fact, by the late 1980s, cultural pluralism was already a hotly debated topic in Europe and North America.
-Perceptive scholars had realized that it might be, in some way, colluding with the new capitalist order.
+The rise of cultural pluralism in China can be seen as a form of “delayed modernity”.
+Cultural pluralism had become a hotly debated topic in Europe and North America by the late 1980s.

-In fact, all cultures are mixed in nature.
-Capitalist culture, with its inclusiveness of heterogeneous coexistence, embraces cultural pluralism primarily to foster a fragmented multitude that lacks the cohesion necessary for unity.
+In fact, all cultures are mixed for all practical purposes.
+Western culture, with its inclusiveness — of heterogeneous coexistence — embraces cultural pluralism primarily to foster a fragmented multitude that lacks the cohesion necessary for unity.

-Let's talk about the issue of cultural diversity in ethnic minority literature.
-Indeed, as cultural pluralism has gained widespread recognition, diversity has been perceived negatively, causing ethnic minority literature to withdraw from efforts to achieve both universality and contemporary significance.
-In an effort to establish symbolic value and secure a place in the cultural market, ethnic minority literature often emphasizes its own distinct characteristics, inevitably resulting in a form of self-exoticism.
+As to cultural diversity in ethnic minority literature, cultural pluralism has indeed gained widespread recognition, and diversity has been perceived negatively, causing ethnic minority literature to withdraw from efforts to achieve both universality and contemporary significance.
+In a bid to establish symbolic value and secure a place in the cultural market, ethnic minority literature often emphasizes its own distinct characteristics, inevitably resulting in a form of self-exoticism.

 In the creation of literature, this can be seen in the narrow themes, the clichéd plot structures, the flat character images, the self-exoticization of the aesthetic style, and the limitation of the value concepts.
-Similarly, in research, issues such as the mechanical application of identity and ethnicity theory, outdated methodologies, and the lack of paradigm shifts have all become bottlenecks in the future development of ethnic minority literature in China.
+Similarly, in research, issues such as the mechanical application of identity and ethnicity theory, outdated methodologies and the lack of paradigm shifts have all become bottlenecks for the development of ethnic minority literature.

-We may easily find certain patterns in the creation of ethnic minority literature since the late 1990s: history-themed works often adopt the individualistic view of history formed by new historicist novels, replacing the previous history of arduous revolutionary and liberation with the history of family, of emotion, and of life.
-By linking ethnicity with locality, these works construct narratives that are opposite to those of the Chinese nation, thereby severing the connection between specific ethnic groups and the broader national historical process and creating an imaginary pattern of closed narrative.
+We can easily find certain patterns in the creation of ethnic minority literature in China since the late 1990s: history-themed works often adopt the individualistic view of history formed by new historicist novels, replacing the previous history of arduous revolutionary and liberation with the history of family, of emotion, and of life.
+By linking ethnicity with locality, these works construct narratives that are in contrast to those of the Chinese nation, thereby severing the connection between specific ethnic groups and the broader national historical process and creating an imaginary pattern of closed narrative.

-Realist works often focus on the impact of modernity on the traditions of ethnic minorities in frontier areas, characterized by the urban-rural dichotomy.
-In these works, rural areas, ethnic groups, kinship, and communal ties are often portrayed as victims of modernization, and the emotional structure center on nostalgia for the old culture on one hand, and resentment and melancholy toward the new culture on the other.
-Film and literature, as well as poetry, often indiscriminately embrace certain outdated elements, leading to the creation of stereotypical landscapes and literary images with stale ideas and contents.
-As a result, the real social problems of ethnic minorities are largely reduced to cultural problems, and culture is reduced to a dying "tradition" without contemporary relevance.
+Some realist works focus on the impact of modernity on the traditions of ethnic minorities in frontier areas, characterized by the urban-rural dichotomy.
+Some film and literature, as well as poetry, indiscriminately embrace certain outdated elements, leading to the creation of stereotypes and literary images with stale ideas and contents.
 Such literary works represent a narrow imagination, detached from the broader reality and life, and thereby unconsciously echo the ideas of Orientalism.

-In essence, these issues are rooted in the "diminishment" of worldviews and values.
-From its inception, Chinese ethnic minority literature has never existed in isolation from the broader historical process.
-As contemporaries, ethnic minorities and the Han people share the same societal, technological, and everyday challenges.
-Their consciousness, experiences, emotions, and expressions should not be restricted by a specific ethnic identity, which is created in history, evolves over time, or may also disappear in history.
+In essence, these issues are rooted in the “diminishment” of worldviews and values.
+From its inception, ethnic minority literature in China has never existed in isolation from the broader historical process.
+As contemporaries, ethnic minorities and the Han people share the same societal, technological and everyday challenges.
+Their consciousness, experiences, emotions and expressions should not be restricted by a specific ethnic identity, which is created in history, evolves over time, or may disappear in history.
 Presenting ethnic identity and culture as static, defined by fixed characteristics, fundamentally contradicts the dynamic nature of historical evolution.

-Certainly, when viewed dialectically, specific ethnic groups have unique historical trajectories, cultural traditions, religious customs, and various life rituals, all of which are intricately linked to their local environments.
-However, these connections must also be understood in the broader context of fluidity.
+When viewed dialectically, different ethnic groups have different, unique historical trajectories, cultures, traditions, religious customs and rituals, which are intricately linked to their local environments.
+But these connections must also be understood in the broader context of fluidity.

 The author is Liu Daxian, professor at the School of Chinese Language and Literature, University of Chinese Academy of Social Sciences.